Does Cannabis Lead To Severe Mental Disorder?

 4. Cognitive Impairment: Long-term cannabis use can lead to cognitive deficits, affecting attention, memory, and executive functioning.
 These impairments can hinder daily functioning and contribute to mental health challenges.

 5. Substance Use Disorders: Regular cannabis use can lead to dependence and withdrawal symptoms, which can complicate existing mental health issues.
-Individuals may turn to cannabis as a coping mechanism, further perpetuating the cycle of addiction and mental health struggles.
+Individuals may turn to cannabis as a coping mechanism, further perpetuating the cycle of dependence and mental health struggles.

 Factors Influencing the Relationship